yp-edu/yp-edu.github.io/pages/_drafts/my-phd.md

 >
 > There is also an opportunity cost for not doing a PhD.
 This internationally revered badge is often the entry ticket to high-value position in big R&D teams.
 And while it's technically possible to do it later few will take the plunge and accept this high-demanding and stressful experience later-on.

-While I expect not so much PhD to have already created a startup when beginning their PhD (unlike me), I think it is common to do it after a PhD.
+While I expect not so much PhDs to have already created a startup when beginning their journey (unlike me), I think it is common build one after a PhD.
 I also think that your PhD knowledge is a crucial Edge (c.f.
-[Creating a Startup](/stories/creating-a-startup)), e.g. you could be using your PhD subject to create a startup.
+[Creating a Startup](/stories/creating-a-startup)), e.g. you could be using your research subject to create a startup.
 You have 3 years to think this through!

 > [!tip] Hot Take
 >
 > A PhD is just one more experience, and as such it is beneficial even you fail or give up.
 Obviously, I expect most academia folks to disagree but I am ready to double down on it.
 >

-Which is why I think beginning a PhD not necessarily block you for 3 years.
+Which is why I think beginning a PhD not necessarily blocks you for 3 years.
 It shouldn't prevent you from doing other enterprise, should you find them more exciting or promising for your sake.

 ### The Intrinsic Motivation

 In my opinion the intrinsic motivation overrules the previous conditions:

 - Don't do a PhD if you have no intrinsic motivation, even if you can.
 - Having an intrinsic motivation can help waver or forget the opportunity cost.